Sup2point0/Assort/Yu-Gi-Oh!/cards/readme.md

 Cythris, Augur of Darquess
 Delta the Kinetic Warrior
 Descendant of Drakon
+Dragmatika Adin, the Enlightened
+Dragmatika Ashiyan, the Devoted
+Dragmatika Ecclesia, the Virtuous
+Dragmatika Fleurdelis, the Knighted
+Dragmatika Maximus, the Magnificent
 Dyavin, Devoter of Darquess
 Dystopian Core
 Dystopian Sage
 Dystopian Slayer
 Dystopikekeke
 Dystopikuriboh
+Fallen of Dragmatika
 Hykarice, Sentry of Darquess
 Iota the Kinetic Warrior
 Kekeke Knight